dragonfly-science/dragonfly-website/content/landing-pages/what-we-do/content.md

 ---
 title: What we do
 subtitle: >
-  We specialise in statistical analysis and machine learning, supported by solid software engineering, clear communication, and a sprinkle of creative flair.
+  We specialise in statistical analysis, machine learning, and data science, supported by solid software engineering, clear communication, and a sprinkle of creative flair.
 introduction: >
-  We specialise in statistical analysis and machine learning, supported by solid software engineering, clear communication, and a sprinkle of creative flair.
+  We specialise in statistical analysis, machine learning, and data science, supported by solid software engineering, clear communication, and a sprinkle of creative flair.
 banner: /landing-pages/what-we-do/banner.jpg
 teaserSVG: /what-we-do/statistical-analysis/WWD_Statistical1.svg
 description: >